 After his tremendous success with Argo, Affleck took on an interesting mix of projects.
 He starred in the 2013 thriller Runner Runner with Justin Timberlake and Gemma Arterton.

-In August 2013, Affleck made headlines for signing on to play the Bruce Wayne/Batman in Batman v Superman, with Henry Cavill as the Man of Steel.
+In August 2013, Affleck made headlines for signing on to play Bruce Wayne/Batman in Batman v Superman, across from Henry Cavill as the Man of Steel.
 Batman fans' reaction to Affleck's casting was swift and harsh, with some even starting a petition to remove him from the role.
-But Affleck also received tremendous support from within the Hollywood community from the likes of director Joss Whedon and Val Kilmer, who starred in Batman Forever.
+But Affleck also received tremendous support within the Hollywood community from the likes of director Joss Whedon and Val Kilmer, who starred in Batman Forever.

 Batman v Superman: Dawn of Justice was released in 2016, and although the film received generally negative reviews, Affleck was praised by critics for his portrayal of Batman.
 Affleck also made an appearance as Batman in the hit superhero film Suicide Squad (2016) and reprised the role for Justice League (2017).